gavincabbage/il2missionplanner.com/README.md

 ## Development Setup

 Clone the repository.
-In the repository directory, run `npm install` followed by `bower install` to fetch dependencies.
+In the repository directory, run `npm ci` followed by `bower install` to fetch dependencies.
 Then run `npm run develop` and navigate to the dist index file in a web browser (e.g. `file:///path/to/dist/index.html`) to access the site.

 ## Contact